abpframework/abp/docs/en/framework/api-development/swagger.md

 For non MVC/Tiered applications, we need to configure Swagger with OAUTH to handle authorization.

-> ABP Framework uses OpenIddict by default.
+> ABP uses OpenIddict by default.
 To get more information about OpenIddict, check this [documentation](../../modules/openiddict.md).

 To do that, we need to use `AddAbpSwaggerGenWithOAuth` extension to configure Swagger with OAuth issuer and scopes in `ConfigureServices` method of our module: